 Dr. Holmes received his medical training from The University of Toronto Faculty of Medicine.
 He graduated M.B. in June of 1903.
 After interning he joined his father’s medical practice in 1904.
 According to the 1928 Ontario Medical Registry, Dr. Holmes joined the College of Physicians and Surgeons on the 24th of June, 1904.
 Dr. Holmes continued to educate himself in medical matters and world issues and traveled extensively to that end.
 His skill as a surgeon was sought after by many physicians seeking consultation.

 In 1907 Dr. Holmes along his brother Dr. Garnet Holmes and Mr. J. A. Tremblay formed the Tilbury Town Gas Company.
 They laid a pipeline from Chatham to Tilbury to supply natural gas to the Maple City Oil and Gas Company.

 He married Alice Greening on the 31st of January, 1912 in Chatham.
 She was born on the 8th of January, 1884 in Dundas, Ontario the youngest of 3 daughters.
 Her parents were Charles C. Greening and the former Mary Barton and her older sisters were; Lynn and Blanche.
 According to the 1901 census the Greening family lived in Chatham.
 Her father’s occupation was listed as manufacturing.

-*Dr. Tecumseh Kingsley Holmes, Dr. Garnet Wolseley Holmes and Dr. Shirley Morell Holmes all appear on the Chatham-Kent Physician Tribute website.
+*His father Dr. Tecumseh Kingsley Holmes and his brothers, Dr. Garnet Wolseley Holmes and Dr. Shirley Morell Holmes all appear on the Chatham-Kent Physician Tribute website.